 • Integrating an intentional racial and intersectional justice lens across all our voter mobilization efforts from the very outset to ensure racial, gender, and social equity.

-Since our launch in 2013 (at the 50th anniversary of the March on Washington), we have called, sent postcards, texted, met, and mobilized thousands of voters in Virginia, Maryland, Pennsylvania, North Carolina, Georgia, Florida, Texas, and Arizona.
+Since our launch in 2013 (at the 50th anniversary of the March on Washington), we have called, sent postcards, texted, worked with and mobilized thousands of voters in Virginia, Maryland, Pennsylvania, North Carolina, Georgia, Florida, Texas, and Arizona.
 We provide voters with helpful, non-partisan information about registering to vote and exercising their right to vote.
-We have also supported DC Statehood and national voting rights legislation.
+We have also supported national voting rights legislation and developed a DC Statehood Campaign with partners to reach out to UUs across the country.

 We are going to have to really take upon ourselves a continuing and disciplined effort with no real hope that in our lifetime we are going to be able to take a vacation from the struggle for justice.